Hinduism in Java: History

 In the sixth and seventh centuries many maritime kingdoms arose in Sumatra and Java which controlled the waters in the Straits of Malacca and flourished with the increasing sea trade between China and India and beyond.
 During this time, scholars from India and China visited these kingdoms to translate literary and religious texts.

-Majapahit was based in East Java, from where it ruled a large part of what is now western Indonesia.
-The remnants of the Majapahit kingdom shifted to Bali during the sixteenth century as Muslim kingdoms in the western part of the island gained influence.
+Majapahit was based in East Java and Sunda was based in West Java, from where it ruled a large part of what is now western Indonesia.
+The remnants of the both kingdom shifted to Bali during the c.
+16th century as Muslim kingdoms in the western part of the island gained influence.
 Mentions of Hinduism in Java end around the early 16th century.

 Although Java was gradually converted to Islam during the 15th century and afterwards, substantial elements of Hindu (and pre-Hindu) customs and beliefs persist among ordinary Javanese.
 Particularly in central and eastern Java, Abangan or 'nominal' Muslims are predominant.
 Javanists, who uphold this folk tradition, coexist along with more orthodox Islamicizing elements.